Sunflowers (Van Gogh series): The Berceuse-Triptych

 In January 1889, when Vincent had just finished the first repetitions of the Berceuse and the Sunflowers pendants, he told Theo: "I picture to myself these same canvases between those of the sunflowers, which would thus form torches or candelabra beside them, the same size, and so the whole would be composed of seven or nine canvases."

-A definite hint for the arrangement of the triptych is supplied by Van Gogh's sketch in a letter of July 1889.
+A definite hint for the arrangement of the triptych is supplied by van Gogh's sketch in a letter of July 1889.

 Later that year, Vincent selected both versions for his display at Les XX, 1890.

+The triptych was displayed as Vincent intended at the National Gallery in London in 2024, with the London and Philadelphia versions flanking the Boston Berceuse.
+The two Sunflowers paintings were again attacked by Just Stop Oil protestors.

 Sunflowers, friendship and gratitude

 Van Gogh began painting in late summer of 1888 and continued into the following year.
 One went to decorate his friend Paul Gauguin's bedroom.
 The paintings show sunflowers in all stages of life, from full bloom to withering.
 The paintings were considered innovative for their use of the yellow spectrum, partly because newly invented pigments made new colors possible.

 In a letter to Theo, Vincent wrote: "It's a type of painting that changes its aspect a little, which grows in richness the more you look at it.
 Besides, you know that Gauguin likes them extraordinarily.
 He said to me about them, among other things:

 ‘that — ... that's... the flower’.
 You know that Jeannin has the peony, Quost has the hollyhock, but I have the sunflower, in a way."